-Point Pleasant Beach has long been a family-friendly Jersey Shore destination, and with good reason.
-About an hour's drive from New York City and Philadelphia, this picturesque stretch of sand lies between the beaches of Monmouth County and the craziness of Seaside Heights.
-Jenkinson’s Boardwalk plays host to many kid-friendly attractions, including an aquarium, arcades, mini-golf courses, a ropes course, and an amusement park with a whole section that’s just right for toddlers and preschoolers.
+Jenkinson’s Boardwalk and Point Pleasant Beach have long been popular family-friendly Jersey Shore destinations.
+About an hour's drive from New York City and Philadelphia, this picturesque stretch of shoreline lies between the beaches of Monmouth County and the craziness of Seaside Heights.
+The boardwalk plays host to many kid-friendly attractions, including an aquarium, arcades, mini-golf courses, a ropes course, and an amusement park with a whole section that’s just right for toddlers and preschoolers.

-I spent many summers here in my youth, and this summer, with my own 4-year-old in tow, I headed down to exit 98 to spend the day at this popular Shore spot.
+I spent many summers here in my youth, and with my own little one in tow this summer, I headed down to Exit 98 to spend the day at this popular Shore spot.

 Looking for more warm-weather fun?
 Check out our Summer Fun Guide and Jersey Shore Family Guide for ideas.

-After an hour basking under the sun, we rinsed off our feet and headed to the boardwalk.
+After an hour of basking in the sun, we rinsed off our feet and headed to the boardwalk.

 RELATED: Best Jersey Shore Beaches for Families: Sandy Hook to Cape May